stonebraker/lap/docs/v0.2/verification-spec.md

 The verification establishes:

+1. **Resource Presence** - The Resource Attestation is accessible, demonstrating intent to distribute
-1. **Resource Integrity** - The content bytes match what was attested
+2. **Resource Integrity** - The content bytes match what was attested
-2. **Resource Origination** - The resource attestation comes from the same origin as the claimed URL
-3. **Resource Freshness** - The resource attestation is still being served (live verification)
-4. **Publisher Resource Association** - The publisher controls the namespace containing the resource
+3. **Publisher Association** - The publisher controls the namespace containing the resource

 When all checks pass, we have proof of publisher-resource association.